 Maybe you’re looking for a fresh start.
 Or perhaps you’re looking to find a different job, or you’re trying to get out of the city.
-Whatever the case may be, when you’re looking for a new place to live there’s a lot to consider.
+Whatever the case may be when you’re looking for a new place to live there’s a lot to consider.
 And if you’re thinking of crossing state lines to find a new home, there’s one vitally important detail that you need to think about and research.

 Most people don’t consider this, but you should really look into the financial stability of any state that you’re thinking about moving to.
-If worse comes to worse, and the economy collapses, you want to make sure that the state you live in is fiscally responsible.
+If worse comes to worst, and the economy collapses, you want to make sure that the state you live in is fiscally responsible.
 States that have high debts and low credit ratings are living on the edge.
 Any major economic event could push them into bankruptcy.

 That means pensions could go unfunded.
 Public services like law enforcement and firefighting would be understaffed.
 The infrastructure of the state would crumble, and public education would be decimated.
 Taxes would likely be increased, which would only exacerbate the financial problems of the state because businesses would leave, leading to more unemployment and a smaller tax base.
 Obviously, all of these factors could contribute to the risk of civil unrest.